-This slide is the summary of our findings about this pathway from Sgt1 to CENP-A ubiquitylation.
+This slide is the summary of our findings of this pathway from Sgt1 to CENP-A ubiquitylation.
 Sgt1 is a co-chaperone protein that works together with Hsp90.
-We found that Sgt1-Hsp90 complex is required for the recognition of CENP-A by the Cul4A E3 ligase, and this enzyme ubiquitylates CENP-A. Ubiquitylated CENP-A binds efficiently to HJURP the histone chaperone protein, and CENP-A goes to the centromere.
+We found that the Sgt1-Hsp90 complex is required for the recognition of CENP-A by the Cul4A E3 ligase, and this enzyme ubiquitylates CENP-A. Ubiquitylated CENP-A binds efficiently to HJURP, the histone chaperone protein, and CENP-A goes to the centromere.

-Before S phase, both CENP-A are ubiquitylated, and after DNA replication, ubiquitylated CENP-A is distributed, and then, HJURP localizes at the centromere by binding to ubiquitylated CENP-A, and new CENP-A is recruited to the centromere.
-Then, now this CENP-A heterodimer is recognized by the Cul4 E3 ligase and this new CENP-A is ubiquitylated.
-There are advantages of this model compared to the previous ones.
+Before the S phase, both CENP-A is ubiquitylated.
+After DNA replication, ubiquitylated CENP-A is distributed, and then, HJURP localizes at the centromere by binding to ubiquitylated CENP-A, and new CENP-A is recruited to the centromere.
+Then, now this CENP-A heterodimer is recognized by the Cul4 E3 ligase, and this new CENP-A is ubiquitylated.
+There are advantages to this model compared to the previous ones.
 The position of the centromere can be “memorized” by CENP-A ubiquitylation.
-This mechanism can prevent formation of centromeres at other places on chromosomes.
+This mechanism can prevent the formation of centromeres at other places on chromosomes.

 EwS cells exhibit chromosome instability.
-A. Asynchronously growing indicated cells (ES-2, ES-4 and hTERT-RPE1) were fixed with 4% formaldehyde on a cover glass, and stained with DAPI, anti-tubulin and anti-CENP-B antibodies.
-Mitotic cells were analyzed for chromosome segregational defects, such as misaligned chromosomes during metaphase, lagging chromosomes during anaphase and chromosome bridges during anaphase and telophase.
-Representative images for each defect are shown.
+A. Asynchronously growing indicated cells (ES-2, ES-4, and hTERT-RPE1) were fixed with 4% formaldehyde on a cover glass and stained with DAPI, anti-tubulin, and anti-CENP-B antibodies.
+Mitotic cells were analyzed for chromosome segregational defects such as misaligned chromosomes during metaphase, lagging chromosomes during anaphase and chromosome bridges during anaphase and telophase.
+Representative images for each defect shown.
 B. Abnormal mitotic cells were counted for each cell line.
 ES-2 (n=46), ES-4 (n=30) and hTERT-RPE1 (n=83).
 C. A representative image of micronuclei is shown.
-D. The average number (±SD) of cells with micronuclei (ES-2: n=621, ES-4: n=164 and hTERT-RPE: n=217) was obtained. **p < 0.01 compared with hTERT-PRE1 (Student’s t test).
+D. The average number (±SD) of cells with micronuclei (ES-2: n=621, ES-4: n=164 and hTERT-RPE: n=217) obtained. **p < 0.01 compared with hTERT-PRE1 (Student’s t-test).
 Scale bar 5 𝜇

 Research Scientist Senior